qgallouedec/image_classification_instructions/README.md

-# Image Classification Instructions
+# Image Classification Tutorial

+MOD 3.2 - Deep learning and AI / Tutorial 1

 ## Introduction

 The objective of this tutorial is to write a complete image classification program in Python.
 Two classification models will be successively developed and tested: k-nearest neighbors (KNN) and neural networks (NN).

 ### Before you start